-Next picture shows the demographic trends in Decollatura from the Italian Unification(1861) an important info to understand how many people lived there in the past.
+Next picture shows the demographic trends in Decollatura from the Italian Unification(1861).

 It could be useful for you to know that some of the most common surnames in Catanzaro province are: